Ezequiel-Mathias/Crud-Contacts-Alphacode/README.md

 Entre no xampp e faça a inicialização do servidor apache.

 ### 5 - Acesse a pagina web:
-Acesse a aplicação clicando <a href="https://crud-contacts-alphacode.vercel.app/">aqui!</a>
+Acesse a aplicação web <a href="https://crud-contacts-alphacode.vercel.app/">clicando aqui!</a>